vivalareda/etsmtl-log680-oxygencs-eq7/README.md

 ## Setup

-You need to setup the following variables inside the Main class:
+You need to setup the following variables inside the App class:

 - HOST: The host of the sensor hub and HVAC system.
 - TOKEN: The token for authenticating requests.
-- TICKETS: The number of tickets.
 - T_MAX: The maximum allowed temperature.
 - T_MIN: The minimum allowed temperature.
 - DATABASE: The database connection details.